-Information from this document is used to conduct a portion of the financial assessment and scoring of applications on Priority #2.
+Information from the Uniform Application document is used to conduct a portion of the financial assessment and scoring of applications on Priority #2.

 Commerce reserves the right to modify the information submitted by the applicant in order to ensure that the projected user rate is computed properly and most accurately reflects what the projected rate is likely to be.